Rita Kogan: Themes

 Reception to Kogan's work has been mostly positive, with Poetry International hailing Kogan as a "literary phenomenon" whose work deftly explores the intersection of race and gender in a multicultural nation like Israel.

-Kogan predominately writes poetry in Hebrew, as opposed to her native Russian, explaining that it's better for her as an immigrant to write in the most widely disseminated language of her adoptive country than to write in her native language to a comparatively smaller audience.
+Kogan predominately writes poetry in Hebrew, as opposed to her native Russian, explaining that it is better for her as an immigrant to write in the most widely disseminated language of her adoptive country than to write in her native language to a comparatively smaller audience.
 She feels that in order for her message to reach the widest audience possible, she should write in the nation's lingua franca.